Self-Replication via Tile Self-Assembly: A Self-Replicator that Generates its own Genome

 Given a shape $S$, the phenotype $P$ will be a 2-scaled copy of the shape, so that each cube in $S$ corresponds to a $2\times 2\times 2$ block of tiles in $P$.
 The shape of the phenotype will therefore be identical to $S$ modulo our small, constant scale-factor. $P$ will be made up of tiles from some fixed $\STAMstar$ tile system $\mathcal{T}$ which we will define in more detail later.

 Let $H$ be a Hamiltonian path that goes through each tile in $P$ exactly once.
 We will construct $H$ later, but for now assume that it exists.
-Each tile in $P$ will contain the following information encoded in its glues and signals.
+Each tile in $P$ will contain the following information encoded in its glues and signals. \begin{itemize} \item Which immediately adjacent tile locations belong to the phenotype